-With iconic characters such as Wolverine, Spider-Man, Iron Man, and Hulk, this game is sure to attract a huge audience many of whom are likely new to card games.
+With iconic characters such as Wolverine, Spider-Man, Iron Man, and Hulk, this game has attracted a huge audience, many of whom are likely new to card games.
 In this guide, we will give you the lowdown on how to play the game.

 What is Marvel Snap?

 Whether you’re a fan of the Marvel Cinematic Universe (MCU), a Marvel Comics enjoyer, or a dedicated CCG player, playing Marvel Snap likely offers you something new and refreshing.
 Marvel Snap is a card-battler that looks to seamlessly blend the world renown aesthetic of Marvel Heroes and Villains with collectable cards, quick and punchy gameplay, and a variety of rule-altering locations so that no two games ever play the same.
 Collectors have super-rare card variants to chase, and players get to advance their collections and earn new rewards just for playing games, many of which last for less than 5 minutes.

 Marvel Snap is looking to appeal to many of the issues other CCG’s and video games often can’t remedy, by creating a game that only lasts for six turns, which are completed by both players simultaneously.
 This means games are quick and action-packed, and every last play feels important and exciting.
 Once you throw in dedicated voice-lines, cool animated effects, and game pieces that change each game you play, it’s easy to see why so many players and Marvel lovers alike have found something to enjoy about Marvel Snap.